CenturyLinkCloud/PublicKB/Release Notes/2015-12-15-cloud-platform-release-notes.md

 ### Enhancements (1)

 * __Private routing of traffic between servers using public IPs provided by CenturyLink Cloud.__ Traffic between servers using public IPs provided by CenturyLink Cloud are now routed over our private MPLS network between CenturyLink Cloud Data Centers.
-This approach offers increased performance and reliability as well as lower cost, compared to using the public Internet.
+This approach offers increased performance and reliability compared to using the public Internet.

 ### Announcements (1)